Jokic helps Nuggets beat Rockets 117-110 on somber day

-The mood was somber all afternoon.
-A few of the Nuggets sat at their lockers before the game, staring at their phones in disbelief with the Bryant news starting to appear.
+A few of the Denver players sat at their lockers before the game, staring at their phones in disbelief with the details of Bryant’s death starting to emerge.
 The 41-year-old Bryant and his 13-year-old daughter, Gianna, were among the nine people killed in the crash near Calabasas, California, about 30 miles northwest of downtown Los Angeles.

-The Nuggets held a moment of silence before the tip-off, with fans chanting, “Kobe!
-Kobe!
-Kobe!” right after.

-Tyson Chandler and P.J.
-Tucker were visibly upset during the tribute, while Austin Rivers covered his eyes with his hand.
+Houston players Tyson Chandler and P.J.
+Tucker were visibly upset during the tribute, while Rivers covered his eyes with his arm.
 Rivers also had a tribute to Bryant on his shoes.
-So did Tucker, who wrote “There will never be another.”
+So did Tucker, who wrote, “There will never be another.”

-Jokic finished with 24 points, 12 rebounds and 11 assists to help the Nuggets even the season series with Houston at two apiece.
-The Rockets were without leading scorer James Harden, who sat out with a bruised left thigh.

-The game featured 12 lead changes heading into the fourth quarter, but back-to-back 3-pointers by Monte Morris helped the Nuggets gain some separation.
-Grant wrapped things up with a block of Russell Westbrook in the closing seconds.
+“This is beyond tough.
+I don’t have the words,” Tucker said.
+“There will never be another person like him.
+Still trying to process it. ...
+I don’t even really remember much from the game.
+I’m sorry.
+Just didn’t mean a whole lot now.”

+Nikola Jokic said he got goosebumps when he heard of Bryant’s death.

 TIP-INS